Chapter 15b/14b Stream Systems and Landforms

 Meandering rivers tend to erode on the outside of curves, and deposit materials on the inside of curves as sand or gravel point bars.

 This is where no erosion is occurring (the thalweg is on the other side of the stream undercutting the outside bank.
-And the water velocity is least, encouraging deposition.
+Point bars are formed as the secondary flow of the stream sweeps and rolls sand, gravel and small stones laterally across the floor of the stream and up the shallow sloping floor of the point bar.
+This may also be where water velocity is least, encouraging deposition.

 To the left, erosion is happening on the outside of the curve (note the dark “cliff” being undercut).
+This is referred to as a cut bank.
 Deposition is happening on the point bar on the right.

 2. Flood Plains